The Core: Plot

-Thirty-two people mysteriously drop dead, leading the U.S. government to call in scientists Dr. Joshua "Josh" Keyes and Dr. Serge Leveque.
-They determine that each person had a pacemaker and that some sort of electrical interference caused them to malfunction.
-Other incidents involving the Earth's magnetic field lead Josh and Dr. Conrad Zimsky to the conclusion that the Earth's inner core has stopped rotating.
-Unless it is restarted, the magnetic field will continue to degrade and eventually collapse, exposing the Earth to devastating solar radiation.
+After 32 mysterious deaths in Boston, a U.S. government investigation by Dr. Josh Keyes and Dr. Serge Leveque determines each victim died after electrical interference to their pacemakers.
+Other incidents involving the Earth's magnetic field lead Josh and Dr. Conrad Zimsky to conclude the Earth's inner core has stopped rotating.

-The U.S. government devises a plan to detonate nuclear weapons within the Earth's outer core to restart the rotation.
-They bring on Zimsky's former partner, Dr. Ed "Braz" Brazzelton, to build a vessel to deliver the bombs.
-The vessel, named Virgil, is made of a material he developed called unobtainium and can withstand extreme pressure.
-NASA pilots Commander Robert Iverson and Major Rebecca "Beck" Childs are enlisted to pilot Virgil, while computer hacker Theodore Donald "Rat" Finch is brought on to avoid general panic by keeping news of further disasters and Virgil's mission off the internet.
+To avoid exposure to devastating solar radiation, the U.S. government plans to detonate nuclear weapons within the Earth's outer core to restart the rotation.
+Zimsky's former partner, Dr. Ed "Braz" Brazzelton, builds a vessel, named Virgil, to deliver the bombs.
+NASA pilots Commander Robert Iverson and Major Rebecca Childs are enlisted to pilot Virgil and computer hacker Theodore Donald "Rat" Finch is recruited to avoid general panic by keeping news of further disasters and Virgil's mission off the internet.

 Virgil is launched through the Marianas Trench and enters the crust using a laser-based drilling array.
-After entering the mantle, Virgil drills and falls into a gigantic empty geode, damaging the drilling array.
-While working to free the vessel from the outside, Iverson is killed by a falling shard.
-They escape before the geode is flooded with magma.
-As Virgil passes through a field of diamond formations, one of them breaches the compartment housing the weapons-control module.
+After entering the mantle, Virgil drills and falls into a gigantic empty geode, damaging the array.
+Iverson is killed freeing the vessel, but Virgil attempts to escape through a field of diamond formations where the compartment housing the weapons-control module is breached.
 Serge sacrifices himself to get the team the information and tools they need to detonate the nukes before the compartment is sealed and jettisoned.